-FY 2015 total toll revenue of approximately \$792 million represents an increase of nearly \$61 million, or 8 percent over the preceding fiscal year.
-This increase is mostly attributed to the systemwide traffic growth due to strengthening economic recovery, the first full year impact of the I-4 Connector which opened in January 2014, the addition of the newly acquired Beachline East Expressway, and the annual toll rate adjustment as described above.
-A notable revenue growth on Western Beltway, Part C and Polk Parkway is due to residential and commercial developments in the area, while the Southern Connector Extension revenue increase is attributed to record number of tourists in Central Florida and theme park attendance.
-Overall, the general improvement in the economy and the declining unemployment rates, a record setting 99 million Florida visitors in 2014, low fuel prices and improving housing market contributed to revenue growth on every Turnpike System component.
-The concession revenue decrease of approximately \$80 thousand or one percent is largely due to a decline in advertisement revenue.
+FY 2017 total toll revenue of \$1.0 billion represents an increase of approximately \$52 million, or over 5 percent compared to the preceding fiscal year.
+This increase is mostly attributed to the systemwide traffic growth due to a strengthening economy and a record number of Florida visitors.
+A notable revenue growth on Western Beltway, Part C is due to residential and commercial developments in the area, while the Southern Connector Extension revenue growth is attributed to an increase in the number of tourists in Central Florida and theme park attendance.
+Additionally, a significant revenue growth on I-4 Connector is attributed to continued ramp up on this newer facility, and the Veterans Expressway revenue increase is due to an expected traffic rebound following a substantial completion of major construction activities related to widenings.

+Overall, the general improvement in the economy and the resulting decline in unemployment rates, a record setting 112 million Florida visitors in 2016, low fuel prices and an improving housing market contributed to revenue growth on every Turnpike System component.